Taylor Dowhaniuk Hosts Block Party, Mohawk Edges Sheridan

-BRAMPTON, ON–Fans inside the Bears Den at Sheridan College were treated to a block party Friday night, but not the kind that features drinks, food, dancing, and smiles all around.
+BRAMPTON, ON–Fans inside the Bears Den at Sheridan College were treated to a Mississauga Party bus Friday night, but not the kind that features drinks, food, dancing, and smiles all around.

 Instead, they were forced to watch with grim faces as Taylor Dowhaniuk of Mohawk tamed the Sheridan Bruins with 10 huge blocks on the night to go along with 12 points and 9 rebounds, as he helped his team win a massive road game 80-68 over the best team in the OCAA Western Conference.